Once I owned a black-glass dog

 With just my spoon and a bowl of rice,

-I crashed the gates of paradise.
+I crashed the gates of Paradise.

 I shall wear the stars for clothes

-And see how far forever goes.
+And see how far forever goes,

-There is nothing I would do,
+For now there's nothing I would do,

-To gain again that world,
+To gain again that world, so high, though true,

-Where late this darkling sky was blue
+Where once this darkling sky was blue

 And innocence was free.